papajim/chameleon-edge-workflow/ffmpeg-performance/README.md

 - server: `time ffmpeg -i $VIDEO -v debug -report -vcodec mpeg4 -listen 1 -f mpegts tcp://192.168.0.16:9999`
     - for `tmpfs` scenario, used `time ffmpeg -i $VIDEO -frames $FRAMES -v debug -report -vcodec mpeg4 -listen 1 -f mpegts tcp://192.168.0.16:9999` where `$FRAMES` is the number of individual frames that will fit into 2.7GB (used `mount -o remount,size=3G /dev/shm` to set tmpfs size)

+For each video, the above commands were run on the MBP and RPI at about the same time.

+## Data

 log lines parsed:
 - parsed out logs which show fps of ffmpeg at arbitrary times (e.g. `5197 frame=  219 fps= 11 q=31.0 size=    2982kB time=00:00:08.72 bitrate=2801.9kbits/s speed=0.455x`)